spluttflob/Ocean_Level_Radar/README.md

 The design uses an ESP32 processor, chosen primarily for its WiFi and Bluetooth capability, as the main controller.

+The current ESP32 firmware is in the `WaterSense_Radar_JJH` directory.
+After cloning this repository, open the `WaterSense_Radar_JJH` directory in a VSCode/PlatformIO workspace and you should be able to compile and run the ESP32 firmware.

 ### STM32 on XM125

 The STM32 microcontroller on the XM125 radar can be given a custom program to enable measurements at longer range (for tall piers and the like) or otherwise optimized for our use.

+A temporary hack, used until we get the STM32 files set up as we prefer them and decide how best to configure the radar, is to use a binary copy of the last working code, using an ST-Link2 programmer to flash it to the radar module.

-Details to be added soon.
+More details to be added soon.

 ## Software

-Software which runs on PCs, phones, or tablets.
-Details to be added soon.
-Or at least sometime, as our time allows.

-## Acconeer Tools
+### Acconeer Tools

 The radar modules can be tested with tools supplied by the manufacturer; this is _really_ helpful for evaluating the effects of design changes.

-### The _Acconeer Exploration Tool_
+#### The _Acconeer Exploration Tool_

 This handy application consists of a firmware package and a PC application.
 Although it's designed to be run on an official Acconeer development board, the